atomind-ai/mlip-arena/.github/README.md

 ## Contribute

 MLIP Arena is now in pre-alpha.
 If you're interested in joining the effort, please reach out to Yuan at [cyrusyc@berkeley.edu](mailto:cyrusyc@berkeley.edu).
-See [project page](https://github.com/orgs/atomind-ai/projects/1) for some outstanding tasks.

 ### Development